-Chicago native, Sara Gasbarra, is the founder and “lead garden girl” of Verdura, a full service garden design company that cultivates culinary gardens for chefs, restaurants and hotels including Park Hyatt Chicago, Chicago Athletic Association Hotel, Palmer House Hilton and Floriole Cafe and Bakery in Chicago and Bastion, The Catbird Seat, Patterson House and Nicky's Coal Fired in Nashville.
+Chicago native, Sara Gasbarra, is the founder and “lead garden girl” of Verdura, a full service garden design company that cultivates culinary gardens for chefs, restaurants and hotels including Park Hyatt Chicago, Chicago Athletic Association Hotel, Palmer House Hilton and Floriole Cafe and Bakery in Chicago and Bastion and Nicky's Coal Fired in Nashville.

 She specializes in creating a season-long garden plan specifically tailored to the needs of a restaurant kitchen, sourcing unique and rare varieties of plants and vegetables, organic growing practices, custom designed irrigation systems and urban farming in unconventional spaces.